norcams/iaas/docs/team/operations/compute.rst

 Compute reinstall
 =================

 Reinstall compute to update packages or disk setup.
-Make sure the compute node are empty and disabled.
+Make sure the compute node is empty and disabled.

 While the host reinstalls you could remove it to make sure it ends up in `iaas-team-1` AZ for testing::